OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Using the Sextante Toolbox
 ================================================================================

+..
+TBD: Cameron's review comments:
+  I'd suggest that we should either include GRASS or Sextante, as I assume they introduce similar concepts of using plugins?
+  If we are to include Sextante, then we need to describe using one of the Sextane features.
+  I suggest that it would be better to say: "Why don't you now explore other QGIS plugins.
+For instance, why not try the XXX algorithm in the Sextante plugin."
 #.
 Choose :menuselection:`Plugins --> Manage Plugins`.

 #.
 Type ``sextante`` into the Filter box and select the `SEXTANTE` plugin.
 Then click :guilabel:`Ok`.